elemental/Elemental/doc/source/blas-like/level2.rst

 Gerc
 ----
-This is the same as ``Ger``, but the name is provided because it exists in the BLAS.
+This is the same as :cpp:func:`Ger`, but the name is provided because it exists in the BLAS.

 .. cpp:function:: void Gerc( T alpha, const Matrix<T>& x, const Matrix<T>& y, Matrix<T>& A )